-For the number of training epochs and number of hidden units, with results represented in Fig. 2 and Fig. 3, accuracy reached a peak value then stabilized as the values of each parameter increased; this strongly suggestsed additional accuracy is no longer possible to gain with the baseline network in a practical manner.
+For the number of training epochs and number of hidden units, with results represented in Fig. 2 and Fig. 3, accuracy reached a peak value then stabilized as the values of each parameter increased.
+This strongly suggests that additional accuracy is no longer possible to gain with the baseline network in a practical manner.
 As these tests were a series of independent parameter tuning tests, a range of values was taken to construct a more refined set of parameters in further tests.